meterXu/selenium-ide/docs/introduction/faq.md

 ### How do I scroll?

-There's not a distinct command in Selenium IDE for scrolling because there's not one implemented in Selenium.
+There's not a distinct command in JetRecord for scrolling because there's not one implemented in Selenium.
 Instead you can use the `scrollTo` command in JavaScript to accomplish this by specifying `x` and `y` coordinates you'd like to scroll to.

 command | target|value
 ------------ | -------------|-----------